Product Description

 Q: Which Toyota lift truck models use the 00591-52053-81 wheel?

-A: The 00591-52053-81 is a Toyota OEM standard load wheel for electric lift trucks.
+A: The 00591-52053-81 is a direct replacement standard load wheel for Toyota electric lift trucks.
+Common compatible series include 8FB, 8FC, 8FD, 8FE, and 8FG models.
 Specific model compatibility depends on truck configuration and serial range.
 Before ordering, verify the wheel diameter, bore size, and mounting interface to ensure correct fitment for your equipment.

 Q: What is the difference between this standard wheel and other polyurethane wheel variants?